Trongate CSS Docs

 • Combine with CSS variables to maintain consistent theming.

-• Use it for hover effects, overlays, and accent colours in your designs.
+• Use it for hover effects, overlays, and accent colors in your designs.

 Advanced Customization Tips